Pressure Cooker Ramen Noodle Soup

 - 10 ounces ramen noodles

-- optional additions: shredded carrot, chopped green onion, sliced chile pepper, and chopped fresh cilantro
+- shredded carrot, chopped green onion, sliced red chile pepper, chopped fresh cilantro

-- Heat oil in the pot of a pressure cooker set to Sauté.
+- Heat oil in inner steel pot of pressure cooker set to Sauté on Normal.
 Cook and stir ginger and garlic in hot oil until softened, about 2 minutes.

 What others are saying